apache/trafficserver/doc/developer-guide/api/functions/TSAPI.en.rst

 Possible uses for plugins include the following:

-* HTTP processing plugins can filter, blacklist, authorize users or transform content.
+* HTTP processing plugins can filter, blocklist, authorize users or transform content.

 * Protocol plugins can enable Traffic Server to proxy-cache new protocol content.

-* A blacklisting plugin denies attempts to access web sites that are off-limits.
+* A blocklisting plugin denies attempts to access web sites that are off-limits.

 * Append transform plugins add data to HTTP response content.